 The Commission on Institutional Change

 The Unitarian Universalist Association (UUA) Commission on Institutional Change is charged with long-term cultural and institutional change that redeems the essential promise and ideals of Unitarian Universalism.
-Appointed by the UUA Board of Trustees in 2017 for a period of two years with an extension granted in 2018, the Commission will analyze structural racism and white supremacy within the UUA.
+Appointed by the UUA Board of Trustees in 2017 for a period of two years with an extension granted in 2018, the Commission will analyze structural racism and white supremacy within the UUA through General Assembly 2020.